-Submit written daily and long-range plans to the cooperating teacher sufficiently in advance to allow for a pre-teaching conference.
-No specific form is required by UW-Whitewater; the cooperating teacher, teacher candidate, and the university supervisor may choose to develop a lesson plan format together.

-Prepare duplicate plans--one for yourself, one for the cooperating teacher.
+- Submit written daily and long-range plans to the cooperating teacher sufficiently in advance for a conference prior to student teaching.
+No specific form is required by UW-Whitewater; the cooperating teacher, teacher candidate, and the university supervisor may choose or develop a lesson plan format together. - Prepare duplicate plans--one for yourself, one for the cooperating teacher.
 Daily plans may also be required by the university supervisor.
 Weekly schedules and summaries are provided to the supervisors.
 Retain all plans and comments on them in a cumulative folder for referral in planning later lessons, for reviewing comments, and for the information of the university supervisor.
-Plans may also be used later as a beginning teacher.

-Be willing to explore and experiment with new materials, methods, and techniques.
+Plans may also be used later as a beginning teacher. - Be willing to explore and experiment with new materials, methods, and techniques.
 Seek and be willing to try suggestions by cooperating teacher and/or the university supervisor.